sentinel-official/docs/docs/getting-started/glossary.md

 ## Community pool

 A special fund designated for funding community projects.
-Any community member can create a governance proposal to spend the tokens in the community pool.
+Any community member can create a governance proposal to spend the coins in the community pool.
 If the proposal passes, the funds are spent as specified in the proposal.

 ## Consensus